Paralint/vault-pki-starter/README.md

 Unseal Nonce: 4fcc8e83-6050-aeef-d2ff-0ac710d4d5cd
 ```

-Keep entering shards (one more in our example) until you get the `Status: unsealed` message:
+Keep entering shards (one more in our example) until you get the `Sealed: false` message:

 ```
 Key (will be hidden):